makehumancommunity/gl-test-cases/README.md

 * Ubuntu 16.04 / anaconda python 3.6.5 / nvidia: Works

 ### 07 Use an array buffer to draw a triangle

 * Ubuntu 16.04 / anaconda python 3.6.5 / nvidia: Works

+### 08 Use an array buffer to draw a quad

+* Ubuntu 16.04 / anaconda python 3.6.5 / nvidia: Works